-Figure 11.5 shows the level curves for probability densities of the velocity of a level contour of W(x, y, t).
-Both graphs show a clear asymmetry as predicted by Longuett-Higgins (1957).
-The distributions are clearly different, although the spectra differ only slightly.
+FIGURE 11.4.
+Expected length of static crests per unit area; circles: spectrum1; cross spectrum2 Figures 11.5 show the level curves for probability densities of the velocity of a level contour of W(x, y, t).
+Both graphs show a clear asymmetry as predicted by Longuet-Higgins (1957).
+The distributions are clearly different though the spectra differ only slightly.